What are payroll expenses? A complete guide for businesses

 A worker’s classification determines how your business handles tax withholdings for them.
 If the worker is an employee, you’re responsible for the payroll expenses above.
 In contrast, independent contractors are responsible for their own tax withholdings and don’t receive benefits from the business, so your only payroll expense is the contractor’s gross wages.

-How to calculate payroll expenses
+How to calculate payroll expenses in 5 steps

 Projecting your business’s total payroll costs can help you set a budget and allocate cash for upcoming expenses.
-You can follow these steps to calculate payroll:
+You can follow these five steps to calculate payroll:

 1. Collect income tax forms from your employees